Eleanor Flexner: Family

 Flexner was the younger of two daughters of well-known parents.
 Her mother, Anne Crawford Flexner (1874–1955), a successful playwright and children's author, organized professional playwrights into an association that later became the Dramatists Guild of the Author's League of America.

 Eleanor's father, Abraham Flexner (1866–1959), with his brother Simon Flexner at the Rockefeller Institute, worked on the reform of early 20th-century medical education and medical research in the United States and Canada.
 Abraham founded and served as first director of the Institute for Advanced Study in Princeton, New Jersey.

 Eleanor's sister, Jean Flexner, became one of the first employees of the Division of Labor Standards in Washington, DC.

 Encouragement and financial assistance from her parents carried Flexner through the Great Depression and gave her the means to experiment as a playwright and social organizer.
 Her mother at her death left Eleanor a lifetime income.
 Both Anne and Abraham Flexner were feminists who supported passage of the Nineteenth Amendment to the United States Constitution and both marched in the 1915 New York woman suffrage parade.

+She died of a stroke on March 25, 1995, at age 86.